Cours Mirabeau

-The Cours Mirabeau is a wide thoroughfare in Aix-en-Provence, France.
+The Cours Mirabeau is an avenue which is one of the major arteries of Aix-en-Provence, France.

 Overview

 440 meters long and 42 meters wide, the Cours Mirabeau is one of the most popular and lively places in the town.
 It is lined with many cafés, one of the most famous being Les Deux Garçons and during its history frequented by famous French cultural figures such as Paul Cézanne, Émile Zola and Albert Camus.